nsg-ethz/p4-learning/README.md

 ## Migrate to the new version

 The recent update of *P4-Utils* introduced several improvements, affecting also *P4-Learning*.
-Hereafter, we list the most important ones:
+Hereafter, we list the most important ones.
-- the application is now fully based on Python 3,
+- The application is now fully based on Python 3.
-- the legacy JSON configuration file used to start the network has been simplified,
+- The legacy JSON configuration file used to start the network has been simplified.
-- the network can now be started also using a Python script and the new API,
+- The network can now be started also using a Python script and the new API.
-- *P4Runtime* is currently available with a new API,
+- *P4Runtime* is currently available with a new API.
-- the legacy *Thrift* API and client have been kept for compytibility reasons.
+- The legacy *Thrift* API and client have been kept for compytibility reasons.

 > **Notice**
 > *P4Runtime* is only partially available because of some bugs in the implementation of [*PI*](https://github.com/p4lang/PI), the gRPC server used by the software switches provided by [bmv2](https://github.com/p4lang/behavioral-model).
 In particular, consider that registers currently cannot be read or written using the *P4Runtime* API.